HomeDev GuideAPI Reference

 Architecture

-Optimizely Search & Navigation consists of a back-end software service and a front-end facing client used for building the site search functionality.
-Various integration options are available for integrating Search & Navigation with Optimizely Content Management System (CMS), Optimizely Customized Commerce, and other platforms.
+Optimizely Search & Navigation consists of a back-end software service and a front-end facing client used to build the site search functionality.
+Various integration options for integrating Search & Navigation with Optimizely Content Management System (CMS), Optimizely Customized Commerce, and other platforms are available.
 Optimizely Search & Navigation is the default search solution when running CMS using the Optimizely Digital Experience Platform cloud service.

 Provisioning of service account and index